2018 Four Continents Figure Skating Championships

-The 2018 Four Continents Figure Skating Championships were held in Taipei City, Taiwan on January 22–28, 2018.
+The 2018 Four Continents Figure Skating Championships were held in Taipei, Taiwan on January 22–28, 2018.
 Medals were awarded in men's singles, ladies' singles, pair skating, and ice dance.

 Qualification

 This competition is open to skaters from all non-European member nations of the International Skating Union.
 Skaters must have reached the age of 15 before July 1, 2017 to participate.
 The corresponding competition for European skaters is the 2018 European Figure Skating Championships.

 Each National Federation from the four represented regions are permitted to send up to three skaters/couples for each discipline.
 National Federations can select their entries based on their own criteria, as long as the selected skater/couples attains a minimum technical elements score (TES) at an international senior event prior to the Four Continents.

 Minimum TES

 The ISU stipulates that the minimum scores must be achieved at an ISU-recognized senior international competition in the ongoing or preceding season, no later than 21 days before the first official practice day.